-If you’re looking to work with children and adults when you teach English in Mexico, language centers are the option for you.
+If you’re looking to work with children and adults when you teach English in Mexico, language centres are the option for you.
 They also provide great networking opportunities between educators and professionals.
 Although work is not as stable as public schools, the hours are more flexible, including work on the weekends.
 The more experience and history you build with a company, the more work you will get.
-The average salary for language center positions is usually higher than a public position, but lower than corporate or postsecondary positions.
+The average salary for language centre positions is usually higher than a public position but lower than corporate or postsecondary positions.

 Companies will often have their own English schools or programs that are focused on business English.
 These positions offer the highest salaries and best perks and are usually the most competitive.
 The schedule can be more limiting and tiring than traditional education as you will work around the schedules of employees.
 It’s usually a good idea to try and live as close to these positions as you can to make your commute shorter.

-Private English tutoring in Mexico is much a common practice for families that can afford it.
-As a private tutor, you have the option to work part-time.
+Private English tutoring in Mexico is a common practice for families that can afford it.
+As a private tutor teaching English in Mexico, you have the option to work part-time.
 Or, if you’d like, you can work full-time for a single family, often living and eating with them.
 It’s a fantastic way to experience authentic Mexican culture and really get to know your students.

 Teaching English in Mexico Salary